Moibrahi7/U4S1-BooleanExpressions/ReadMe.md

 * If input is less than or equal to 45 - "It's cold - putting on a coat!"
 * If input is greater than or equal to 46 and less than or equal to 65 - "It's not bad out - a hoodie will do just fine!"
-* Any other situation, - "It's hot - a Tshirt will be perfect."
+* Any other situation, - "It's hot - a T shirt will be perfect."

 Your program is working correctly, if when run, the following is the output (Abe first name Lincoln last name):